-Display or distribute copies of Workshop sheet 2d: Practice, belief and the impact on the child.
-Look together at the examples of cultural practices, and the underpinning belief that maintains them so they continue.
+Display or distribute copies of Workshop sheet 2d: Local practices that may cause harm.
+Look together at the examples of cultural practices and the underpinning belief that maintains them so they continue.
 Talk through the examples with the group.

 Now either: